Principality of Hutt River: History

-Two weeks later, Casley claimed the government introduced a bill into Parliament to "resume" his and the other families' lands under compulsory acquisition laws.
+Two weeks later, Casley claimed that the government introduced a bill into Parliament to "resume" his and the other families' lands under compulsory acquisition laws.
 At this point, Casley claimed that international law allowed them to secede and declare independence from the Commonwealth of Australia.
 Casley said that he nonetheless remained loyal to Queen Elizabeth II.

-At about this time, Prince Leonard claimed that in correspondence with the Governor-General's office, Casley was on one occasion inadvertently addressed as the "Administrator of the Hutt River Province".
-Casley claimed that this constitutes legally binding recognition of the principality.

-Shortly thereafter, Leonard Casley styled himself "His Majesty Prince Leonard I of Hutt".
-Casley did this because he believed it would enable him to take advantage of the British Treason Act of 1495, which provides that the de facto king of a nation cannot be guilty of treason in relation to any act against the lawful king and that anyone who interfered with that monarch's duties could be charged with treason.
+At about this time, Casley claimed that in correspondence with the governor-general's office, Casley was on one occasion inadvertently addressed as the "Administrator of the Hutt River Province".
+Casley claimed that this constituted a legally binding recognition of the principality.
+Shortly thereafter, Casley styled himself "His Majesty Prince Leonard I of Hutt".
+He did this because he believed it would enable him to take advantage of the British Treason Act 1495, which provides that the de facto king of a nation cannot be guilty of treason in relation to any act against the lawful king and that anyone who interfered with that monarch's duties could be charged with treason.

-Prince Leonard said that he continued to sell his wheat in open defiance of the quota.
+Casley said that he continued to sell his wheat in open defiance of the quota.
 Casley believed that under Australian law the federal government had two years to respond to Casley's declaration of sovereignty.
 Casley says the failure to respond gave the province "de facto autonomy" on 21 April 1972, but that the Western Australian government can still dispute the secession.

-On 15 February 1977, despite Prince Leonard's claims to sovereignty, he was successfully prosecuted for failing to comply with requirements to furnish the Australian Taxation Office (ATO) with required documents.
+On 15 February 1977, despite Casley's claims to sovereignty, he was successfully prosecuted for failing to comply with requirements to furnish the Australian Taxation Office (ATO) with required documents.

-On 2 December 1977 the principality declared war on Australia.
-Prince Leonard notified authorities of the cessation of hostilities several days later.
+On 2 December 1977, Casley "declared war" on Australia, but notified authorities of the cessation of hostilities several days later.
 It may be more than coincidence that this declaration of war came in just a few months after a court decision where Casley was fined for failing to furnish the ATO with certain documents.
 The short state of war between the principality and Australia was a scheme whereby the Prince's purpose was to argue that, under the Geneva Treaty Convention of 12 August 1949, a government should show full respect to a nation undefeated from a state of war.

-In 1978, Prince Leonard appealed to the Supreme Court of Western Australia against a conviction for conducting a shop on his property without a permit.
+In 1978, Casley appealed to the Supreme Court of Western Australia against a conviction for conducting a shop on his property without a permit.
 His appeal was dismissed, except to alter the penalty.